Bentley University Retirement Plan

 All employer contributions and voluntary contributions through payroll deduction may be directed to the complete line up of investment options included in the Fidelity Enrollment Guide.
+To enroll at Fidelity, follow the online instructions.
 For more information on your investment options in the plan, and to obtain a free prospectus, call Fidelity Investments at 1-800-343-0860 or visit their website.

-Employees may direct Bentley and/or voluntary contributions to the complete line up of investment options included in the TIAA-CREF Enrollment Kit.
+Employees may direct Bentley and/or voluntary contributions to the complete line up of investment options included in the TIAA-CREF Enrollment Guide.
+To enroll at TIAA-CREF, follow the online instructions.
 For more information on your investment options in the plan and to obtain a free prospectus, call the TIAA-CREF toll free number is 1-800-842-2776 or visit their website.

 Participants receive quarterly reports from the investment companies which detail the transactions for each account.
 This report shows all transactions affecting account accumulations and accumulation changes during the quarter.